MathyouMB/website/src/content/articles/2024/hidden-cost-of-remote-work-on-developer-growth.md

 Since starting my first “real job” in 2019, I’ve worked remotely for eight different development organizations and one consistency across them all is that **developers tend to be very meeting adverse.**

 And honestly, I get it.
 I’ve also rolled my eyes at unnecessary rituals with over-the-top names like “pre-pre refinements” or “retrospective retrospectives.”
-I’ve sat through countless corporate presentations and town halls, knowing full well that many of the topics—like quarterly earnings or company mission statements—would never directly impact my day-to-day work.
+I’ve sat through countless corporate presentations and town halls, knowing full well that many of the topics like quarterly earnings or company mission statements would never directly impact my day-to-day work.

 However, looking back, I realize now that aside from maybe my engineering manager or tech lead, most of the engineering teams I’ve been part of were rarely included in product discussions or customer-oriented conversations.

 Across all my remote work experience, it feels to me like very few of the organizations have systematically prioritized making an effort to consistently include developers in this vein.

-While there are valid reasons for this—such as the need to protect developer time (and by extension, reduce costs)—_I can’t help but wonder if it’s also influenced by the developer culture of generally being resistant towards meetings._
+While there are valid reasons for this such as the need to protect developer time (and by extension, reduce costs), _I can’t help but wonder if it’s also influenced by the developer culture of generally being resistant towards meetings._

 For an early-career developer working remotely, the absence of casual “hallway chats” and exclusion from product or customer-oriented meetings **leaves very few chances** to develop skills for navigating diverse corporate interactions.